kindelia/Kindelia/WHITEPAPER.md

 complex.
 Ethereum has features that some may miss on Kindelia.
 For example, Ethereum's Merkle Patricia Trees are terrible for SSTORE performance, but they do allow light clients which, on Kindelia, aren't possible; at least, not without making zero-knowledge proofs about the HVM execution.
-Kindelia's doesn't store logs, bloom filters, there are no complex opcodes like SHA3, no precompiled contracts, there is no GHOST protocol (we rely on ultra-compact blocks for fast propagation), and consensus is just old and simple proof of
+Kindelia doesn't store logs, bloom filters, there are no complex opcodes like SHA3, no precompiled contracts, there is no GHOST protocol (we rely on ultra-compact blocks for fast propagation), and consensus is just old and simple proof of